 Drop us a line today!

-Authorities at both national and municipal levels have shown strong levels of commitment to this sector, creating a FinTech-friendly regulatory environment that offers companies direct access to SEPA via Lithuania's central bank and the ability to issues their own IBANs, plus a one-year sandbox period of friendly regulation for start-ups.
+Authorities at both national and municipal levels have shown strong levels of commitment to this sector, creating a FinTech-friendly regulatory environment that offers companies direct access to SEPA via Lithuania's central bank and the ability to issues their own IBANs, plus a one-year sandbox period for start-ups.
 This environment, combined with our cost competitiveness and dynamic young talent, is why a company like Barclays chose Vilnius for one of only 7 international Rise hubs for FinTech start-ups.

 - 31,500 IT specialists in Lithuania